nodejs/node/doc/api/esm.md

 it will also make things easier for build tools and loaders to determine how the files in the package should be interpreted.

+Regardless of the value of the `"type"` field, `.mjs` files are always treated as ES modules and `.cjs` files are always treated as CommonJS modules.

 ### Package Scope and File Extensions

 A folder containing a `package.json` file, and all subfolders below that